-When we turned to the needs of the communities themselves, he too was quick to mention communication and resources acquisition.
+When we turned to the needs of the communities themselves, he was also quick to mention communication and resources acquisition.
 Working in video production, he has worked more in the area of communication.
-However, he distinguished between the having of things like a website and social media presence and the ability to use those tools to involve people, from within and outside of the community, in the work you are doing.
-This is something that he saw as lacking.
+However, he distinguished between having things like a website and social media presence, and the ability to use those tools to involve people, both from within and outside of the community, in the work you are doing.
+This is something that he saw was lacking.

 The second need, resource acquisition and fundraising, was specifically about methods that were outside of government and trafficking sources.
 They are common and saturated, he said, filled with corruption and compromises for the leaders.
-However, fundraising, in his view requires written documents, that are often more technical than most favela residents have experience in.
+However, fundraising in his view, requires written documents, that are often more technical than most favela residents have experience in.
 They need to create project descriptions that include methodology and philosophical justification for their choices.
-These, George said, aren’t things that favela leaders think about; they are far more practical.
+George said these are not things that favela leaders think about; they are far more practical.
 They see a problem and figure out how to solve it.

 Survey Responses